survivejs/react-book/manuscript/05_react_and_flux.md

 };
 ```

-As you saw above `value` makes it possible to shape the behavior.
-The rest allow you to modify behavior on method level.
-For instance `@readonly` decorator could limit access. `@memoize` is another interesting example as that allows you to implement easy caching for methods.
+As you saw above, `value` makes it possible to shape the behavior.
+The rest allows you to modify behavior on method level.
+For instance a `@readonly` decorator could limit access. `@memoize` is another interesting example as that allows you to implement easy caching for methods.

 ### Implementing `@connect`